raspberrypilearning/deck-of-cards/en/step_7.md

 title: Could I have generated the deck using a list comprehension?
 ---

 Yes!
-You could replace all of the nested loop code with a single line of code:
+You could replace all of the code above with a single line of code:

 ```Python
 self._cards = [ Card(s, n) for s in suits for n in numbers ]